13 Types Of Fishing Rods & How To Choose The Right Rod?

 Baitcasting rods are a mix between a spinning rod and a spin-cast rod.
 They have the versatility, power, and size range of spinning rods, but the reel and rod eyes sit on the top of the rod, just like on a spin-casting rod.

 Pro anglers tend to use baitcasting rods as they are the next step up from a spinning rod.
-This has nothing to do with the rod; it is the reel that is hard to get your head around, as it requires practice and countless tangles until you master it.
+This has nothing to do with the rod; the reel is hard to get your head around, as it requires practice and countless tangles until you master it.

 Therefore, baitcasting rods are best used when casting accuracy and distance are required to succeed.
 Imagine putting a crankbait into deep cover within inches of mangroves, for example – dedicated smallmouth and largemouth bass fishermen will only use baitcasters.